jenstem/web-scraper-auction-site/README.md

 <a id='description'></a>
 ## Description

 As a current grad, I wanted to a create a Python Web Scraping app.
-The app would utilize Requests, BeautifulSoup & Pandas and would scrap data from a auction site.
+The app would utilize Requests, BeautifulSoup & Pandas and would scrap data from an auction site.
 ##

 <a id='userstory'></a>